akshaybaisla2/Data-Science-Portfolio/README.md

 # Data Science Portfolio
-Repository containing a portfolio of data science projects completed by me for academic, self-learning purposes Presented in Pyhton
+Repository containing a portfolio of data science projects completed by me for academic, self-learning purposes presented in Python.

 Note: Data used in the projects is for demonstration purposes only.